-In 2020, the American Society of Interventional Pain Physicians published guidelines on use of facet joint interventions for management of chronic spinal pain.36 Use of facet joint nerve blocks for diagnosis of facet joint pain is recommended with a moderate to strong strength of recommendation for the lumbar spine (evidence level I to II), moderate strength for the cervical spine (evidence level II), and moderate strength for the thoracic spine (evidence level II); a criterion standard of \geq 80% pain relief was included for these recommendations.
-RFA is recommended for treatment of pain in the lumbar spine (moderate strength recommendation; evidence level II), and thoracic spine (weak to moderate strength recommendation; evidence level II).
-Facet joint nerve blocks are recommended for treatment of pain in the lumbar spine (moderate strength recommendation; evidence level II), and thoracic spine (weak to moderate spine (moderate strength recommendation; evidence level II), and thoracic spine (weak to moderate spine (moderate strength recommendation; evidence level II), and thoracic spine (weak to moderate strength recommendation; evidence level II).
+In 2020, the American Society of Interventional Pain Physicians published guidelines on use of facet joint interventions for management of chronic spinal pain.36 Use of facet joint nerve blocks for diagnosis of facet joint pain is recommended with a moderate to strong strength of recommendation for the lumbar spine (evidence level I to II), moderate strength for the cervical spine (evidence level II), and moderate strength for the thoracic spine (evidence level II); a criterion standard of ≥80% pain relief was included for these recommendations.
+RFA is recommended for treatment of pain in the lumbar spine (moderate strength recommendation; evidence level II), cervical spine (moderate strength recommendation; evidence level III).
+Facet joint nerve blocks are recommended for treatment of pain in the lumbar spine (moderate strength recommendation; evidence level II), cervical spine (moderate strength recommendation; evidence level III), and thoracic spine (weak to moderate strength recommendation; evidence level III).
 Treatment of facet joint pain with intraarticular injections is a weak strength recommendation with lower levels of evidence (level III, IV, and V evidence for the thoracic, lumbar, and cervical spine respectively).